-(c) Employee stock options

-(i) On July 1, 2012, July 1, 2013 and January 1, 2016, board of directors of Imaging Cayman approved a plan to grant stock options, the 2012 plan, the 2013 plan and the 2016 plan, respectively, to certain employees.
+- (c) Employee stock options - (i) On July 1, 2012, July 1, 2013 and January 1, 2016, board of directors of Imaging Cayman approved a plan to grant stock options, the 2012 plan, the 2013 plan and the 2016 plan, respectively, to certain employees.
 These three plans authorize grants to purchase up to 2,000,000 shares, 430,000 shares and 1,760,000 shares, respectively, of Imaging Taiwan' issued ordinary shares held by Imaging Cayman.
 The exercise price was NT\$30 (US\$1.004), NT\$30 (US\$1) and NT\$30 (US\$0.9139), respectively.

 The 2012 plan has four years contractual life and three years vesting period.
 Based on the vesting schedule, 50% of the options vest one and half years after the date of grant and 50% of the options vest three years after the date of grant.
 The 2013 plan has three years contractual life and two years vesting period.
-Based on the vesting schedule, 50% of the options vest half years after the date of grant and 50% of the options vest two years after the date of grant.
+Based on the vesting schedule, 50% of the options vest half years after the date of grant and 50% of the options vest two years after the date of grant and 50% of the options vest two years after the date of grant and 50% of the options vest two years after the date of grant.
 The 2016 plan has four years contractual life and three years vesting period.
-Based on the vesting schedule, 50% of the options vest two years vesting period.
-Based on the vesting schedule, 50% of the options vest half years after the date of grant and 50% of the options vest two years vesting period.
-Based on the vesting schedule, 50% of the options vest one and half years after the date of grant and 50% of the options vest three years after the date of grant.
+Based on the vesting schedule, 50% of the options vest one and half years after the date of grant and 50% of the options vest one and half years after the date of grant and 50% of the options vest one and half years after the date of grant and 50% of the options vest one and half years after the date of grant and 50% of the options vest one and half years after the date of grant and 50% of the options vest one and half years after the date of grant and 50% of the options vest one and half years after the date of grant and 50% of the options vest three years after the date of grant.
 Because the exercise price of the options are higher than the estimated fair value of Imaging Taiwan at the date of grant, the calculated value of each option award estimated using the Black-Scholes option-pricing model was nil.